Post

 Flag: RWSC{r34d_d15c0rd_d3v3l0p3r_API_r3f3r3nc3}

-We are given a link to join a Discord server (https://discord.gg/7aMtftbDY4).
-Inside the server, the admin mentioned that there are 5 parts of the flag throughout the server.
+We are given a Discord server link to investigate.
+The author mentioned that there are 5 parts of the flag throughout the server.

-Part 1 of the flag was easily noticed in the chat room of the voice channel.
-Similarly, part 3 can be easily found in the events tab.
+Part 1 and part 3 of the flag can be easily identified in the chat room of a voice channel and the events tab respectively.

-While getting the flag parts we actually can find several hints placed in the Discord server.
+While locating the flag parts, we actually stumbled upon several hints placed in the Discord server.
+This includes:

 roles ❓